-Losing a Loved One with Alzheimer's: What Happens After the Loss?
+Losing a Loved One to Alzheimer's: Coping With the Grief

 Mom's grief over losing my dad

-But as I watch my mom even now, my loss is nothing compared to hers.
+But as I watch my mom, even now, my loss is nothing compared to hers.
 She lost the man she loved.
-They were married 65 years.
-65 years!!
-She never imagined losing him, let alone to Alzheimer’s.
-As with many families, there was no history of Alzheimer’s in our family.
+They were married for 65 years - 65 years!
+She never imagined losing him, let alone to Alzheimer's.
+As with many families, there was no history of Alzheimer's in our family.

 Dad's diagnosis originated from other health issues and life events.
 Mom was there with Dad 24/7.
 She lived through every good and bad moment with him until she couldn't handle his care or other behavior changes any longer.

 She lived through us wanting the best for both of them by moving Dad to a memory care home sooner than when she wanted.
 Of course, he didn't move until Mom was ready, but she had to try to balance her love for him and her love for us so many times when we were opposed to Dad still being at home.

 We, my brothers ad I, did everything we could to support Mom and Dad, but the reality is that we were somewhat limited in the help we could offer as Mom and Dad lived hours away from all of us.